Understanding the real Electric Vehicle owner user experience using a Mobile Diary Study

 Although the benefits are clear, and there’s a whole lot of kudos to owning an EV, what is it really like to own and use an electric vehicle in your every day life?
 Does it really do the mileage?
 Is it really more cost effective to run?
 How long does it really take to charge the batteries?

 Our client wanted to get under the skin of a range of EV owner personas and really understand how EV owners experienced ownership in real-life and in real-time.
-Understanding everyday behaviour of EV owners was proving difficult for our client as to truly “go along for the ride” would involve time consuming and very expensive.
+Understanding everyday behaviour of EV owners was proving difficult for our client as to truly “go along for the ride” would be time consuming and very expensive.
 They tried in person ethnographies but found that they were only able to experience snippets of a week in the life of EV owners.
 Given the longitudinal demand of the research, they needed something that would keep them connected to the EV owners over a period of weeks instead of hours.

 Without a longitudinal, contextual and in-the-moment representation of EV owners’ everyday behaviours and needs, it was impossible to gain a genuine insight into drivers authentic needs, pain points and user experience.